YOU CAN HELP

 If your teen is heading down the wrong path starting to make poor choices, you might be feeling helpless or hopeless right now.
 You care about your child and want what is best for them; but you also know that your teen is at an age when he or she needs to make decisions independently.

 We can help.
 Every situation is different, and we won’t have all of the answers.
-But we know a lot about substance use and addiction; our prevention advocates have struggled with it, recovered from it, and have had time to think about what would have, and would not have, helped them to make different decisions along the way.
+But we know a lot about substance use and Substance Use Disorder; our prevention advocates have struggled with it, recovered from it, and have had time to think about what would have, and would not have, helped them to make different decisions along the way.

 There is a lot of information out there.
 Some of it is good, and some of it is not so good.
 We have worked to track down and provide you with sources of information that we think are the most helpful and realistic.